My favorite thing about Discogs is the interaction I get with customers. Will this be lost with shipping rates automatically applied?

 A: As with all averages, the default weights will never be 100% accurate, but you can edit item weights to ensure they match your inventory more closely.
 Bulk-updating weights via a CSV upload is also super simple.

-Default weights were updated in September (and added for commonly requested SACD, Shellac, and other rarer formats), and are assigned to all formats at time of listing.
+Default weights were updated in September (and added for commonly requested SACD, Shellac, and other rarer formats), and are assigned to all my items at time of listing.
 See a table of default weights and how you can apply them to your inventory in our help document.

 A: Yes!
 Shipping Policies apply to merged orders and orders generated after accepting an offer.
 The policy automatically applies to the merged order (where one is applicable).